dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 **[Patrick Kettner](https://twitter.com/patrickkettner)**, Edge PM, Microsoft, gave a talk on *The "Progressive" in Progressive Web Apps*.
 Check out his session [here](https://developer.chrome.com/devsummit/schedule/sessions/progressive-in-pwa).

 **[Paul Kinlan](https://twitter.com/paul_kinlan)**, Developer Advocate, Google, talked about the future of the web.
 He started with mentioning the existing API functionalities that are available in the browser.
 Features such as Camera Access, Battery level status, Microphone Access, Push Notifications and Network Information access.
-He talked about a better mobile game plan by:
+He also talked about a better mobile game plan that can be made possible by:

 1. Smoothing out the platform
 2. Decrease feature gap